 Update 4/24: Takashimacho used to be where one alighted to go to GENTO Yokohama, which had a pretty neat entertainment complex featuring a movie theatre, an arcade, and a concert venue, but GENTO has closed as of late January 2015.
 Takashimacho was also home to the Gekidan Shiki’s Canon Cats Theater (“Cats” as in the Andrew Lloyd Webber play), which was in operation up until 2012.

 Yokohama Station is, as one might guess, a major station that allows transfer to a handful of lines that provide service to Tokyo, Chiba, and Saitama.
 See more on “Heading Outside of Yokohama”, below.

-Sotetsu Joinus/The Diamond: Joined in the basement floor, these two malls have quite a number of unique boutiques and brand-name goods.
-The top of the Joinus building is home to Joinus no Mori, a small park with wonderful views.
+Sotetsu Joinus (Website): This union of two malls (the underground section used to be a separate entity named The Diamond) has quite a number of unique boutiques and brand-name goods.
+The roof of the Joinus building is home to Joinus no Mori, a small park with wonderful views.